 We’ve been spending a lot of time looking through our archives lately and I came across the initial ‘call for service’ report from the Mason City Police Department.
 I requested this document from the department on December 20, 2010 to review who was called out to the parking lot where Jodi was abducted.
 This document is public record.
-I have made it available for download so you can see which officers arrived to the scene that morning.

 This call was for a welfare check as officers, nor Jodi’s co-workers were yet aware of the gravity of the situation.
 Based on the report, an employee at KIMT-TV (who was not named in the report) called police to report Jodi missing.
 The first dispatch was at 7:13 a.m. and Officer Jerry Miller arrived to the scene at 7:16 a.m. before leaving at 10:59 a.m.